Skip to the content

 What country has the cleanest water?

-Italy and the USA have the cleanest water worldwide, according to the EPI's latest rankings for unsafe drinking water quality.
+The country that has the cleanest water is Italy and also the USA, according to the EPI's latest rankings for unsafe drinking water quality.
 The EPI measures hazardous drinking water by looking at how many years of healthy life are lost, on average, per 100,000 people due to unsafe water.
 A score of 100 means the country has one of the lowest rates of health problems caused by unsafe water, while a score of 0 means it has one of the highest.
 Both Italy and the USA scored 100.
 Close runner-ups were Singapore (99.8), Canada (99.1), Germany (98.1), Switzerland (97.9) and Norway (97.8).

 Based on overall sustainable water resources, Luxembourg and Singapore top the list with a score of 92.4.
 The indicators used were wastewater generated, collected, treated and reused.
 Luxembourg's success stems from its strict water pollution regulations and advanced wastewater treatment infrastructure.
 Despite limited natural resources, Singapore has developed a highly efficient water management system, including its innovative NEWater program, which recycles wastewater.